ErikEJ/erikej.github.io/about.md

 I am a Developer Technologies (former Microsoft Data Platform) Microsoft MVP, .NET and Data Access Developer.

-I work as Cloud Data & DevOps Specialist at [Cloudeon.com](https://www.cloudeon.com) where I take part in the development of our SaaS solution [OpsAI.com](https://www.opsai.com/)
+I work as Tech Lead at [VenzoNXT.com](https://www.venzonxt.com) where I help customers create and improve cloud solutions.

 You can learn more about my open source tools and libraries for EF Core on [my presentation web site](https://erikej.github.io/EFCorePowerTools/index.html)